Who we are

 Nobody is symmetrical, yet the bicycle is a perfectly symmetrical apparatus.
 There is no other sport or activity you will ever do in your life which requires such high degrees of functional symmetry.
 It stands to reason that any on-bike instability, asymmetry or imbalance will, over time and given enough load and repetition, manifest as a niggle, a pain, or a serious injury.

 Each hour of cycling on a road bike will result in your hips, knees and feet performing anywhere from 4000-7000 repetitions of movement depending on your cadence.
 Such numbers tend to bring out any small issues in your body, often the first manifestation is tightness, excessive soreness or fatigue after a ride in one area and so on.
 The last thing in line is usually pain.
 Pain is what happens when you run out of compensation strategies to get around your inadequacies on the bike.

 Everyone has inadequacies, nobody is perfect – some come close but none are flawless.
 If you struggle from on-bike pain, discomfort or would simply like to perform faster and better at any level – this is the bike fit for you.
 We love seeing clients who have had “professional” fits elsewhere with poor results.

-Neill offers a full money-back guarantee – and unlimited returns to the clinic for positional tweaks over the 3 months following the setup.
+Neill offers a full money-back guarantee – and unlimited returns to the clinic for positional tweaks over the 3 months following the setup if you choose the longer, more detailed fitting option as described below.

 Typically we will set you up and then allow your body to “habituate” to the new position over 4 – 6 weeks of moderate cycling.
 You then return for a further hour’s positional check to make sure that the new motor patterns have “taken” well and the body is functioning as expected.